voltration/ragemp-swc-starter/README.md

 A simple and fast RAGE:MP starter that uses SWC to bundle and compile your project.

 # Installation
+1. `git clone https://github.com/voltration/ragemp-swc-starter.git` to install the repo
+2. `cd ragemp-swc-starter` to move into the directory
-`bun i (or npm install, pnpm i, etc.)` to install the dependencies.
+3. `bun i (or npm install, pnpm i, etc.)` to install the dependencies.

 Go to your RAGE:MP installation and find `server-files`, from there copy the files located inside, and place them in `dist` in this project.